Purrsephone/About-My-Repositories/README.md

 ### Tom and Jerry Game
 **Repository:** [Tom and Jerry Game](https://github.com/Purrsephone/tom-jerry)

 This is a simple game inspired by the classic cartoon, featuring Tom and Jerry.
 The project showcases game design principles, character mechanics, and basic collision detection.
-It's a fun way to apply programming concepts in game development.

 ### Lab 3
 **Repository:** [Lab 3](https://github.com/Purrsephone/lab3)

-Lab 3 is a project focused on applying learned concepts from previous lessons.
-It involves implementing specific algorithms and demonstrating proficiency in problem-solving techniques through coding exercises.
+Lab 3 is a project from my Computer Architecture class in college.
+It involves implementing an optimization called branch prediction in C.

 ### Basketball Stats
 **Repository:** [Basketball Stats](https://github.com/Purrsephone/Basketball_Stats)

-A data analysis project that analyzes basketball game statistics.
-It includes data visualization and statistical analysis techniques to provide insights into player performance and team dynamics.
+A data analysis project that analyzes binary input representing "made" or "missed" basketball shots to investigate the "hot hands" theory.

 ### LESA-EACL-2021
 **Repository:** [LESA-EACL-2021](https://github.com/Purrsephone/LESA-EACL-2021)

-This repository is a forked project used for testing potential applications to a separate project.
-It contains code related to natural language processing and machine learning, which may be relevant for future development.
+This repository is a forked project used for testing potential algorithms for the Rattle start-up app.
+It involves applying linguistic theories to the problem of claim detection in natural language processsing.

 You can find me on [LinkedIn](https://www.linkedin.com/in/sophie-veys-93ab34272/) and [Google Scholar](https://scholar.google.com/citations?user=Yagd3CIAAAAJ&hl=en)!